Classic Film and Video

 |The Ten Commandments of Communicating with People with Disabilities|

-Through humorous vignettes and instructive scenarios on disability etiquette, this popular video has helped services providers and customer service personnel learn better behaviors.
-This by-example awareness training has gained many awards.
+This popular video has helped service providers and customer service personnel learn better behaviors.

 Documentary of the ways inmates at a mental institution are treated by guards and professionals.

 |Try Another Way|